zeffii/BlenderBooleanPush/README.md

 Yes, at the moment this is a massive kludge

 - doesn't auto remove modifier if not applied
-- doesn't update in realtime as slider moves, only one stationary
+- doesn't update in realtime as slider moves, only once stationary
 - not implemented ctrl+enter to apply
 - not implemented view rotation passthrough (only zoom)
 - not implemented mouse x,y position as distance instead of sliders